 For those of you who skip to the end, there’s no bait and switch going on in the post.
 Content Marketing and Content Strategy are two different things.
 Here’s a final analogy of how they’re different, this time it’s in the form of an example at the far end of the spectrum for each.

-A piece of content that works great for content marketing, because it’s published on another site for that site’s audience, can be fairly different than the content strategy’s editorial guidelines for content to be published onsite.
+A piece of content that works great for content marketing, because it’s published on another site for that site’s audience, can be fairly different from the content strategy’s editorial guidelines for content to be published onsite.

-A content audit may show that the blog posts with the majority of the sites’ inbound links provide no other value to the site because there is very little traffic coming through those links, and the traffic that does come in requests outdated services that we no longer provide.
+A content audit may show that the blog posts with the majority of the sites’ inbound links provide no other value to the site because there is very little traffic coming through those links and the traffic that does come in requests outdated services that we no longer provide.

-It’s like a venn diagram, yes, they’re overlapping circles, but only a small area.
+It’s like a Venn diagram, yes, they’re overlapping circles, but only a small area.

 So what’s in that overlap?